unik-name/docs.unikname.network/docs/uns-usethenetwork/api.md

 }
 ```

-### Get specific NFT property
+### Get specific UNIK property

-You can access quickly to a specific NFT property with this endpoint : get its value and some meta-data.
+You can access quickly to a specific UNIK property with this endpoint: get its value and some meta-data.

 #### Endpoint